 The GIN toolkit uses a local search to make decisions on how to apply edits to the source code.
-The use of a local search allows the ability to find reasonable solutions in continuous state space so, in the gin example, there are many neighbouring solutions made quickly that do lead to an optimised version of the Triangle example source code.
-Figure 3 presents a UML diagram of how UML works, as seen, the Local Search class is used to evaluate the tests and to optimise the program.
+The use of a local search affords the ability to find reasonable solutions in continuous state space.
+In the gin example, there are many neighbouring solutions made quickly that lead to an optimised version of the Triangle example source code.
+Figure 4 presents a UML diagram of how GIN works where it can be seen that..{{{, the Local Search class is used to evaluate the tests and to optimise the program – er, no, see Comment}}}.